MrMystery10-del/Slirik/README.md

 Hello World
 ```

-Contributing
+## Contributing
 We welcome contributions to Slirik from the community.
 If you would like to contribute, please read our contributing guidelines to get started.

-License
+## License
-Slirik is released under the MIT License.
+Slirik is released under the Apache 2.0 License.